 Are you on a law school application schedule that you set for yourself over the summer?
 Maybe that timeline had you submitting your application by Thanksgiving.
 Are you on target?

-As we approach Thanksgiving and the holidays, it is a good time to evaluate where you are and where you need to be.
+As we approach Thanksgiving and the subsequent holidays, now is a good time to evaluate where you are with your law school application and where you need to be.
 If you have submitted your application, congratulations and good luck!
-Yet for many, the need to retake the LSAT or just life may have derailed your well-planned schedule.
-Life happens.
-If so, are you stressed?
-Take a breath, enjoy some turkey, take a nap, and know that admissions committees will look forward to your application when you are ready to submit your strongest application.
+But for many candidates, the need to retake the LSAT or other life events might have derailed their well-thought-out schedule.

-First, think about seeking a free consultation with one of our great law school consultants to assess areas that may need expert advice or assistance.
+If you need some extra assistance adjusting the schedule for your law school application, consider scheduling a free consultation with one of our law school consultants to assess areas that might benefit from expert advice or assistance.

 There is still time to both enjoy the holidays and submit your strongest application to law school!

 Looking for one-on-one guidance as you make your way through your law school application?
 The expert advisors at Accepted are ready to help!
 Explore our Law School Admissions Consulting and Advising Services to work with a consultant who will ensure that your application is a smashing success – not a recipe for disaster.

 Sadie Polen has more than ten years of experience in higher education.
 She reviewed statements of purpose, personal statements, and resumes for political and public service opportunities and made candidate selections for elite programs at Harvard University.
 She also has experience advising individuals on their career and post-graduation plans.
 Sadie holds a BS from UC Davis, an EdM from Harvard, and a DEI certificate from Cornell.
 Want Sadie to help you get Accepted?
 Click here to get in touch